Tourists hoping to see Arizona falls forced out by flooding – KION546

 Meanwhile, the tribe said in its statement that it has “all hands on deck” to build a new temporary bridge to the campground.

-Abbie Fink, a spokesperson for the tribe, did not immediately return a message seeking comment Saturday.
+Abbie Fink, a spokesperson for the tribe, referred to the tribe’s Facebook page when reached for comment Saturday.

 From Supai to Sedona, several areas of northern Arizona have been slammed this week by storms.
 The resulting snow combined with snowmelt at higher elevations has wreaked havoc on highways, access roads and even city streets.